Tediore/My-HASS-config/README.md

   - bar
   - bar
 ```
 The hyphen counts as an indent, so I find it redundant to use the second method.
 Others may disagree.
-Oh well, can't please everyone.
+Oh well, can't please anyone.

 I'll add more about my setup later.
 For now, it's Xbox time.